microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgEntitlementManagementAccessPackage.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[GracePeriodBeforeAccessRemoval <TimeSpan?>]`:
       - `[RemoveAccessWhenTargetLeavesAllowedTargets <Boolean?>]`:
-      - `[RequestAccessForAllowedTargets <Boolean?>]`:
+      - `[RequestAccessForAllowedTargets <Boolean?>]`: If set to true, automatic assignments will be created for targets in the allowed target scope.
-    - `[Catalog <IMicrosoftGraphAccessPackageCatalog1>]`: accessPackageCatalog
+    - `[Catalog <IMicrosoftGraphAccessPackageCatalog>]`: accessPackageCatalog
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`:
       - `[AccessPackages <IMicrosoftGraphAccessPackage1[]>]`: The access packages in this catalog.
 Read-only.
 Nullable.
-Supports $expand.
       - `[CatalogType <String>]`: accessPackageCatalogType
       - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
       - `[Description <String>]`: The description of the access package catalog.
       - `[DisplayName <String>]`: The display name of the access package catalog.
-Supports $filter (eq, contains).
       - `[IsExternallyVisible <Boolean?>]`: Whether the access packages in this catalog can be requested by users outside of the tenant.
       - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
       - `[State <String>]`: accessPackageCatalogState
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[Description <String>]`: The description of the policy.
     - `[DisplayName <String>]`: The display name of the policy.
-Supports $filter (eq).
     - `[Expiration <IMicrosoftGraphExpirationPattern>]`: expirationPattern
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Duration <TimeSpan?>]`: The requestor's desired duration of access represented in ISO 8601 format for durations.
 For example, PT3H refers to three hours.
 If specified in a request, endDateTime should not be present and the type property should be set to afterDuration.
       - `[EndDateTime <DateTime?>]`: Timestamp of date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
       - `[Type <String>]`: expirationPatternType
     - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[RequestApprovalSettings <IMicrosoftGraphAccessPackageAssignmentApprovalSettings>]`: accessPackageAssignmentApprovalSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[IsApprovalRequiredForAdd <Boolean?>]`: If false, then approval is not required for new requests in this policy.